chartjs/chartjs-chart-financial/README.md

 Chart.js 2.9.0 added [improved autoskipping](https://github.com/chartjs/Chart.js/pull/6509), [support for floating bars](https://github.com/chartjs/Chart.js/pull/6056), [better support for mixed chart types](https://github.com/chartjs/Chart.js/pull/5999), and [numerous performance improvements](https://github.com/chartjs/Chart.js/releases/tag/v2.9.0).

+Chart.js 3.0.0-alpha removed the need for custom scales, which means logarithmic scale is now supported.
+It also has numerous performance improvements.

-We are very close to ready for an initial release.
+We are waiting for Chart.js 3.0.0 before an initial release.
 We would also like to make drawing sharper and add support for scriptable elements.
 The current work is centered around providing this infrastructure in the core Chart.js library.
 While there is not much activity in this repo, there is ongoing active development towards improved financial charting!

 ## Comparison